On My Kids Plate

 • 1 large egg

-• 1 cup breadcrumbs Can use panko bread crumbs which makes it gluten free.
+• 1 cup breadcrumbs regular or Italian breadcrumbs, can use panko bread crumbs which also makes the recipe gluten free.

 • 1 tablespoon oregano